beefchimi/emitten/docs/future.md

   - `Type 'EventMap' does not satisfy the constraint 'EmittenMap'.`
   - `Index signature for type 'string' is missing in type 'EventMap'`

-**Figure out how to limit the number of `values`:**

-This _could be resolved_ once I figure out the error above.
-But currently - while I do get some better typing on my listener arguments - I seem to get inconsistent type complains when passing arguments:

 ```ts
 interface EventMap {
   hello(value: string): void;